 I’m a highly experienced London-based artists’ model, available for life, portrait and photographic work.
 I don’t produce images myself, but there’s a collection of pics on Facebook (scroll down past the comments) and various people have tagged me here on Instagram.

 “the most pragmatic person that I know” [work colleague’s description]

 That’s it, done and dusted.
 I’m officially retired from this other stuff I used to do:

 - Working on standards and auditing quality of NHS care, mainly for the British HIV Association and British Association of Sexual Health and HIV.

-- Supporting the plans and strategy for the UCL/Royal Free Institute of Immunity and Transplantation, now fully come to fruition in the new Pears Building on the Royal Free site.
+- Supporting the initial plans and strategy for the UCL/Royal Free Institute of Immunity and Transplantation, now fully come to fruition in the new Pears Building on the Royal Free site.

-- Providing and supporting online survey software for people doing questionnaire-based research — feel free to ask me for a demo.
+- Providing and supporting online survey software for people doing questionnaire-based research.

 - Back in 2005 I was the UK rep of the International AIDS Vaccine Initiative, and its advocacy lead for the G8 and EU presidencies.

-- Once upon a time, I was an inorganic chemist.
-The title of my thesis was Synthesis, characterisation and reactivity of organometallic transition metal carbonyl clusters.
+- In days of yore, I was an inorganic chemist.
+The title of my PhD thesis was Synthesis, characterisation and reactivity of organometallic transition metal carbonyl clusters.
 Catchy, huh?